Google RCS vs. Apple Messages for Business

 So, what are the main differences between RCS Business Messaging and Apple Messages for Business?
 And which channel might be best for your business?
 Let’s focus on the first question first and look at the main features of each messaging option.
 We’ve laid them out in a table so that you can see their similarities and differences clearly:

-• Entry points: Search, Apple Maps, Spotlight search, website button, app button, social media, QR code, NFC tag
+Entry points Search, Apple Maps, Spotlight search, website button, app button, social media, QR code, NFC tag Brand-initiated alerts and campaigns; customer-initiated through a QR code or deep link

 While both channels have their strong points, when used together or in conjunction with SMS or email, that’s when you can maximize their potential.
 RCS is great for conversational marketing, and encouraging people to move down the funnel.
-On the other hand, ABM helps cover the iOS market from search to pay.
-This was certainly true for our client CIAK Auto, who saw great results from Apple Messages for Business.
+On the other hand, ABM helps cover the iOS market from search to (Apple) Pay.
+This was certainly true for our client, CIAK Auto, which saw great results from Apple Messages for Business.

 When should brands use RBM vs AMB?